-Roerty served on the U.S. Department of Transportation (USDOT) Federal Safe Routes to School (SRTS) Task Force; the SRTS National Review Group, and was a review committee member for the USDOT Pedestrian Safety Program Strategic Plan.
-Other active memberships include: NJ Council of Physical Fitness & Sports; the Pedestrian Injury Prevention Program in Newark, NJ; Pedestrian and Bicycle Information Center International Advisory Group; America Bikes Board of Directors; and Complete Streets Coalition Steering Committee; and a number of local planning and education committees.
+Roerty served on the U.S. Department of Transportation (USDOT) Federal Safe Routes to School (SRTS) Task Force; the SRTS National Review Group; and the USDOT Pedestrian Safety Program Strategic Plan.
+A long-time member of the N.J.
+Council of Physical Fitness & Sports, she also served on the Pedestrian Injury Prevention Program in Newark, N.J.; the Pedestrian and Bicycle Information Center International Advisory Group; the America Bikes Board of Directors; the Complete Streets Coalition Steering Committee; and a number of local planning and education committees.
 She is currently serving on the Regional Plan Association’s committee to create a long-range strategic plan for the New York metropolitan region.

-Roerty has written and lectured extensively on biking and walking.
-She earned her BS in environmental science from Stockton State College; a Master’s degree in City and Regional Planning (M.C.R.P.) from Rutgers University; and was a Leadership NJ Fellow (2004).
-A member of the American Institute of Certified Planners, she is a Licensed Professional Planner, State of New Jersey.
+Roerty earned a BS in environmental science from Stockton State College and a Master’s degree in City and Regional Planning (MCRP) from Rutgers University; and was a Lead NJ Fellow (2004).
+A member of the American Institute of Certified Planners, she is a New Jersey Licensed Professional Planner.